polyipseity/information/special/academia/HKUST/PHYS 1002/outline.md

 - [Hubble Ultra-Deep Field](../../../../general/Hubble%20Ultra-Deep%20Field.md)
 - HKUST in the universe ::: HKUST is a very small place compared to the universe
 - observing HKUST ::: different views depending on where we are and where we look, so multiple observations are required to reveal the true HKUST
-- observing the universe ::: unfortunately, we can only observe the universe from the inside at one (almost) fixed location; see 蘇軾《題西林壁》
+- observing the universe ::: unfortunately, we can only observe the universe from the inside at one (almost) fixed location (see 蘇軾《題西林壁》)
   - Does that mean we will never understand the universe? ::: Not quite, we have a good but not perfect understanding of our universe, and can construct a 3D or 4D model of it.
 - old world maps ::: can be very different due to limited technology; compare a world map believed to be compiled by Zheng He (1371–1435) and the Martellus world map (1490)
 - "cosmic address" ::: the universe -> Pisces–Cetus Supercluster Complex (galaxy filament and void) -> Local Supercluster -> Local Group -> Milky Way (galaxy) -> Solar System -> Earth -> ...